ctrayn/USUFall2023/CyberPhysical_5790/HW3/HW3.md

 ## 3.13

 Consider the transition system $Mult(m,n)$ described in exercise 3.1.
-Describe this transition systme symbolically using initialization and transition formulas.
+Describe this transition system symbolically using initialization and transition formulas.

 ### 3.1
 Given two natural numbers *m* and *n*, consider the program Mult that multiplies the input numbers using two variables *x* and *y*, of type nat, as shown in the below figure.